 WOW arranges transport to all Marysville schools.
-If your child attends Northwood, you will need to call the Marysville transportation office to have your child transported to and from WOW.
+If your child attends Northwood or Creekveiw, you will need to call the Marysville transportation office to have your child transported to and from WOW.
 All children must be at WOW by 8:15am each morning, or they will not be able to ride WOW transportation.

 If your child will not be riding back to WOW on the WOW bus, you must inform WOW prior to 3:00pm as WOW may not leave the school until all children are accounted for.
 If a parent fails to inform WOW of their school aged child's absence, a \$10 fee may be charged to your account.
+There are no warnings for this charge.